 Do you enjoy growing succulent plants?
 They’ve become all the rage for adding a unique appearance to your outdoor gardens.

-But they are also an excellent option for growing as houseplants too.
+They are also an excellent option for growing as houseplants too.
 If you’d like more succulents in your garden or home you don’t have to buy more, instead, you can propagate the plants you already have.

 For those new to gardening – propagation is the process of taking cuttings or offsets from parent plants to make more plants.